kubealex/aap2-lab/README.md

 The playbook can either download RHEL 9 image, or work with pre-downloaded images.
 If you choose not to download it, the only requirement is providing the image in the playbook directory with the name **rhel.iso**.

-**IMPORTANT** If you don't want to download images (it's around 20GB), just leave the **offline_token** blank.
+**IMPORTANT** If you don't want to download images (it's around 20GB), just leave the **offline_token** variable blank.

 Since some modules rely on additional collections you will need to install them via:

     ansible-galaxy install -r requirements.yml

-Review settings in **provision-lab.yml** file, containing some basic inputs:

-    network_cidr = ["192.168.216.0/24"]

 The terraform plan also creates an isolated virtual network, with DHCP and DNS for the specified domain.

+The playbook uses a role that takes care of installing *Automation Controller* and *Automation Hub* for you.
+The components can be enabled or disabled using the vars in the **lab_values.yml** file.

-Once you set the *network_cidr* variable to the desired value, you can run the playbook:
+Once you set the *network_cidr* variable to the desired value in **lab_values.yml**, you can run the playbook:

     ansible-playbook -i inventory provision-lab.yml

 The setup will take a bit as it is a full install with a kickstarter.

 ## AAP2 setup